benvacha/mrkdwn/README.md

 Encase <samp> &#96;ticks&#96; </samp>
 ```

 ### Block Pre Sample
-Pairs of three or more backticks, alone on lines, with a `!` on the first line, will be translated as block pre sample.
-Most special characters within the block are escaped to their ascii representation.
-Reference syntax inside the block will not be translated as reference syntax.
+* Pairs of three or more backticks with a `!` at the start of a line and not on the same line will be markuped to pre and samp tags.
+* Pairs of n backticks can contain groups of less than n backticks.
+* Most special characters, except `& # ;`, are markuped to their ascii representation.
+* Text on the same line as the opening backticks will be markuped as class on the samp tag.

 ##### mrkdwn
 ```
 '''!